 Because Hurst is inspected both by the ISI and Ofsted (for the Boarding side of the school), they wanted a system that could quickly show inspectors what progress was being made.

-SchooliP offers the ability to upload evidence from iPads help teachers, but it also helps Dee Mullings, the Deputy Heads’ secretary as her photocopying, filing and admin tasks have been drastically reduced.
-It also allows Michelle to plan in advance for Performance Review meetings so that time is more focused on rich discussions about Teaching & Learning and identifying development points required.
+SchooliP offers the ability to upload evidence from iPads which helps teachers, but it also helps Dee Mullings, the Deputy Heads’ secretary as her photocopying, filing and admin tasks have been drastically reduced.
+It also allows Michelle Zeidler (Deputy Head Academic) to plan in advance for Performance Review meetings so that time is more focused on rich discussions about Teaching & Learning and identifying development points required.

 Going forward, Michelle is particularly excited about the ability to pick out teachers that excel in a particular area; they plan to create a register and pair them up with others that need some support in that area.

-As Hurst explore the power of the system, they plan to make the most of the SEF and SDP aspects to truly unlock the interdependencies.
+As Hurst explores the power of the system, they plan to make the most of the SEF and SDP aspects to truly unlock the interdependencies.